garrardkitchen/blog/content/posts/permission-denied-while-trying-to-connect-to-the-docker-daemon-socket.md

 Yup, same thing.

-The first thing I wanted to check was that this user is a member of the `docker` group so I entered:
+The next configuration I wanted to check was whether this user is a member of the `docker` group so I used this command:

 ```powershell
 sudo groups <user>
 ```

-Ah, that's odd.
+Mmmmm, that's odd.
 This user wasn't a member and therefore begs the question, how did this ever work in the first place?!!

 I added this user using this command: